JeromeDane/front-end-code-challenge/README.md

 [original 3](https://github.com/roomkey/front-end-code-challenge/blob/master/data/locations.json)
  provided in the coding challenge.

-I implement latitude/longitude based distance calculation in the back end in order to be able to find all hotels within a dynamic distance of any given point.
+I implement latitude/longitude based distance calculation in the back end based on [this formula](http://www.movable-type.co.uk/scripts/latlong.html) in order to be able to find all hotels within a dynamic distance of any given point.
 Doing so on data from a flat JSON is not optimal, and would not scale well to searching a very large set of hotels.
 This would likely require a database scheme that supports indexing, caching, or other optimization tricks like